 - Sit for a few moments and just breathe.
 Relax.

 - Set your intention in your mind.
-Tell yourself that this is a sacred space where you will achieve X. For instance, this is the space where you will recommend with your inner peace any time you need to.
+Tell yourself that this is a sacred space where you will achieve X. For instance, this is the space where you will reconnect with your inner peace any time you need to.

 - Mindfully explore the space: Do a five-senses mindfulness exercise about your meditation altar (observe the visuals, the scents, the texture…)